Prashant2004-c/Streamify/README.md

-# 🌟 Chat App
+# 🌟 Video & Chat App

-Welcome to **Video & Chat App** – a modern, full-stack real-time chat and video calling platform!
+Welcome to **Streamify** – a modern, full-stack real-time chat and video calling platform!
 Connect, chat, and collaborate with friends using seamless messaging and high-quality video calls, all powered by cutting-edge technologies.

 ---